joaquin-casanova/joaquin-casanova.github.io/content/posts/normalization_denormalization.md

 ### Introduction

-## Normalisation
+## Normalization
 Normalization is a method of splitting large tables into smaller ones to improve data integrity and to remove data duplication.

-## De-Normalisation
+## De-Normalization
-De-normalisation is an optimization technique with the aim of speeding up data retrieval.
+De-normalization is an optimization technique with the aim of speeding up data retrieval.